Gapelia/stage1/README.md

 dragon branch
 =

 Directions on running this app locally will have to wait, nothing is 100% yet.
-However, here are some random things that are important anyway:
+However, here are some random things that are important anyway.

 =